Spring Garden Revival

 Professional Sod Selection Standards, Installation Techniques & Quality Control Requirements

-Select cool-season sod varieties suitable for USDA Zones 5b–7a, such as Kentucky bluegrass (cold-tolerant), perennial ryegrass (quick establishment), tall fescue (drought/heat), and fine fescue (shade).
+Select cool-season sod varieties suited for USDA Zones 5b–7a: Kentucky bluegrass (cold-tolerant), perennial ryegrass (quick establishment), tall fescue (drought/heat), and fine fescue (shade).
 Sod must be 1–1.5 inches thick (including roots), uniformly dense, disease-free, and have 40–60% moisture content.
-Installation requires tight seams, staggered joints (brickwork pattern), immediate rolling with a 150–200 lb water-filled roller, and clean cuts around obstacles.
-Install sod within 24–48 hours of delivery, during cooler parts of the day, and irrigate immediately to a 6-inch depth.
-Certified landscape contractors should provide quality control, including root system inspection and typical 1-year warranties with proper maintenance.
+Installation requires tight seams, staggered joints, immediate rolling with a 150–200 lb water-filled roller, and clean cuts around obstacles.
+Install sod within 24–48 hours of delivery, during cooler parts of the day, and irrigate deeply to a 6-inch depth.
+Certified landscape contractors should provide quality control, with typical 1-year warranties contingent on proper maintenance.

 Hanover Water Department Coordination for Irrigation System Installation & New Sod Establishment

 Coordination with the water authority is essential for irrigation system installation, including service upgrades, backflow prevention devices (per MA 248 CMR 3.00), and annual testing.
 Meter sizing and capacity assessments ensure adequate supply.
-During sod establishment, daily irrigation (1–1.5 inches per week) is critical for the first 2–3 weeks, with a gradual transition to deeper, less frequent watering.
-Efficient irrigation design should include zoning by sun/shade, uniform coverage, seasonal controller adjustments, and mandatory rain sensors or smart technology.
-Permits and inspections are required for electrical and plumbing connections, with cross-connection control compliance.
+During establishment, daily irrigation (1–1.5 inches per week) is critical for the first 2–3 weeks, transitioning to deeper, less frequent watering.
+Efficient irrigation design includes zoning by sun/shade, uniform coverage, seasonal controller adjustments, and mandatory rain sensors.
+Permits and inspections are required for electrical, plumbing, and cross-connection compliance.

 40 Pond Street, Hanover, MA 02339